zulip/zulip/templates/zerver/help/delete-a-stream.md

 button to delete the stream.

 !!! warn ""
     **Warning:** Please be aware of the consequences of deleting a stream, since this operation is irreversible.
-Deleting this stream will immediately unsubscribe everyone, and the stream's content will not be recoverable.
+Deleting a stream will immediately unsubscribe all users from the stream, and the stream's content will not be recoverable.